Azure-Samples/Azure-Functions-Private-Endpoints/README.md

 1. Connect to the newly created VM using Azure Bastion
 2. Copy the `sample.csv` file to the newly created VM
 3. From the VM, use a web browser to open the Azure portal.
-4. Navigate to the newly created storage account which starts with `widgets`, and using Storage Explorer in the portal, upload the `sample.csv` file to the `orders` blob storage container.
+4. Navigate to the newly created storage account which starts with `widgets`.
+Using Storage Explorer in the portal, upload the `sample.csv` file to the `orders` blob storage container.
-5. Within a few seconds, the function's blog trigger should execute and process the file.
+5. Within a few seconds, the function's [blog trigger](https://docs.microsoft.com/azure/azure-functions/functions-bindings-storage-blob-trigger?tabs=csharp) should execute and process the file.
 6. Navigate to newly created CosmosDB resource.
 Using Data Explorer in the portal, open the `Widgets` database and `Orders` collection.
 You should notice the same number of documents in the CosmosDB collection as were in the sample CSV file.

 ## Key concepts